 PT 482.
-Leadership and Administration II (2)
+Pastoral Leadership (3)

-A study of the principles of leadership and administration in Christian ministries.
-Areas to be discussed will include: spiritual gifts; selecting, organizing, and maintaining a church staff; personal and church resource management.
-Field trips to several churches with multiple staff will be included.
-(See CE 482).
+A study of leadership and administration in Christian ministries.
+Areas to be discussed will include: spiritual gifts; selecting, organizing, and maintaining a church staff; conflict management and professional ethics.
+Field trips to several churches will be included.
+Fee required.